Serving patients with epileptic seizures in Southern California and outside the region

 Family Support and Education

-To provide our patients and families with ongoing support and education, the program partners with the San Diego affiliate of the Epilepsy Foundation of America, which offers expressive arts therapy, parent support groups and family education seminars.
+To provide our patients and families with ongoing support and education, the child’s seizure program partners with the San Diego affiliate of the Epilepsy Foundation of America, which offers expressive arts therapy, parent support groups and family education seminars

-Epilepsy is one of the most common neurological conditions affecting children.
+Epilepsy is a condition we treat and is one of the most common neurological conditions affecting children.
 The disorder, which causes recurrent seizures, can take many forms and has various causes.